What is an Endowment Policy?

 If you are a healthy individual in need of life insurance cover and an investment that helps you save on tax in addition to giving you huge returns, you may choose to opt for a combination of financial products, or opt for a single endowment plan which does the same thing.

-You may purchase a life insurance policy and invest in a separate mutual fund, etc. and expose yourself to the risks involved in a mutual fund investment.
+You may purchase a and invest in a separate mutual fund, etc. and expose yourself to the risks involved in a mutual fund investment.
 It’s quite ideal for those with a high risk appetite.
 For those who find that their life savings are too valuable to leave to chance, an endowment life insurance policy is ideal.

 An endowment policy is far less risky than a mutual fund investment, and also has ULIP options which invest in various equity and debt schemes.
 In addition to being a tax saving investment with guaranteed returns at the end of the term, it also provides comprehensive life insurance cover – which is a win-win situation for the investor (and his dependents).